Access content Access the menu

 Content type: Page

 How should I respond to an attack or major incident at the University?
 The Specific Safety Plan is an organizational plan designed to ensure people's safety in the event of a major incident or intrusion attack.
 How is the PPMS triggered?
-Crisis units are set up on each site.
+Crisis units are set up at each site.
 They activate the Specific Safety Plan (PPMS) when necessary.
 How am I alerted?
 Case 1: I witness an attack or major incident Case 2: I am notified by someone else If the threat comes from outside (chemical attack, terrorist attack in a neighboring building, etc.), the message sent by the alert system will encourage people to: take shelter follow the instructions given in these areas via a representative linked to the crisis unit (stay where you are, wait for the police to organize the evacuation, etc.) These areas are indicated by the following visual: Case 3: I am alerted by the audible alarm set up by the University What means?
 In addition to the technical and logistical resources specific to the institutions, an alert system has been set up.
 When it is triggered: High-powered outdoor sirens will sound.
-Messages will be sent to indicate the nature of the alert (email, text message, voice message for reception and security posts).
+Messages will be sent to indicate the nature of the alert (email, text message, voice message for reception areas and security posts).
 Please note: only @umontpellier email addresses will receive messages.
-If you wish to receive these messages by text message, you must register at the following address:https://consentement.umontpellier.fr/web/ Case 1: evacuation If a threat endangers people in the building, the message sent by the alert system will encourage them to: evacuate safely if possible (escape) hide if it is dangerous to leave Follow the instructions from the ministry by going to www.encasdattaque.gouv.fr Case 2: Taking shelter If the threat comes from outside (chemical attack, terrorist attack in a neighboring building, etc.), the message sent by the alert system will encourage people to: take shelter follow the instructions given in these areas via a representative linked to the crisis unit (stay where you are, wait for the police to organize the evacuation, etc.) These areas are indicated by the following visual: University alert drills Drills will be conducted each year to test the alert system and remind people of the measures in place at the university.When the alert system is triggered, a sound will be broadcast by sirens and messages will be sent simultaneously by email to indicate the site concerned and the action to be taken (escape or take shelter).
+If you wish to receive these messages by text message, you must register at the following address:https://consentement.umontpellier.fr/web/ Case 1: evacuation If a threat endangers people in the building, the message sent by the alert system will encourage them to: evacuate safely if possible (escape) hide if it is dangerous to leave Follow the instructions from the ministry by visiting www.encasdattaque.gouv.fr Case 2: Taking shelter If the threat comes from outside (chemical attack, terrorist attack in a neighboring building, etc.), the message sent by the alert system will encourage people to: take shelter follow the instructions given in these areas via a representative linked to the crisis unit (stay indoors, wait for the police to organize the evacuation, etc.) These areas are indicated by the following visual: University alert drills Drills will be conducted each year to test the alert system and remind people of the measures in place at the university.When the alert system is triggered, a sound will be broadcast by sirens and messages will be sent simultaneously by email to indicate the site concerned and the action to be taken (escape or take shelter).
 Listen to the sound broadcast for these alerts: If you have any questions, please email us.

 Self-defense workshop – Reserved for UM students